tomkerkhove/autoscale-aci-with-azure-serverless/README.md

-# Autoscale Azure Container Instance
+# Autoscale Azure Container Instance with Azure Serverless

 A proof-of-concept on how you can autoscale Azure Container Instance container groups in a resource group by using with Azure Serverless as a scaling infrastructure.

+> ⚠ As of now, Azure Monitor only triggers scaling action once because it only gets fired once.
+This is going to be fixed soon.

 ## How does it work?

 1. **Azure Monitor Alerts are used to monitor scaling criteria** and will trigger scale controller to make scaling decisions.
 2. **Scale controllers evaluate the current amount of replicas** when they are triggered and take max/min replicas into account.
-In case scaling actions have to occur, they trigger a dedicated workflow to make it so.
+In case scaling actions have to occur, they trigger a dedicated workflow to make it so and wait until it completes to trigger a scaling event.
 3. **Scale In** workflow queries the current amount of Azure Container Instance container group in the resource group and delete the first one.
 4. **Scale Out** workflow will load a deployment template provided in Azure Storage and replace it with the required information for the new container group.
 After that, it fully relies on Azure Resource Manager (ARM).
 5. **Azure Resource Manager provisions a new Azure Container Instance container group** based on the provided template in Azure Storage.
 When required, it can automatically add an endpoint in Azure Traffic Manager to expose it to clients.